-First Cut! continues to partner with Feel Good Lost for the third annual YMVC.
-Six outstanding young directors were selected by director Brendan Canty and producer David Lester Mooney for the opportunity to make a music video under their mentorship.
-Each finalist has been matched with a track and a brief from an up and coming Irish acts CMAT, PIllow Queens, Ye Vagabonds, ADT and Junior Brother.
+First Cut! continues to partner with Feel Good Lost for the fifth annual YMVC.
+Five outstanding young filmmakers were selected by directors Brendan Canty, TJ O’Grady-Peyton and Lochlainn McKenna for the opportunity to make a music video under their mentorship.
+Each finalist has been matched with a track from up and coming Irish acts CMAT, PIllow Queens, Ye Vagabonds, ADT and Junior Brother.
 We are delighted to premiere these videos at this special festival event where the 2020 YMVC award will be announced.
 The screening will be followed by a panel discussion with the participating filmmakers and Lochlainn McKenna.
 Panel moderated by Jessica Bonenfant Coogan.

 Elliot Ruddy is a director, editor and motion designer from Sligo working full time at Bold Studios in Dublin.
 He started taking filmmaking seriously at 15, when he won second place in an online video advertising contest for Duracell.
 He has worked both on set and in post for large brands such as Tesco, AIB, Sky TV, Betfair, Facebook and Google.